NATPA General Pulling Rules

 1. A tractor may pull only once in each class.
 Pull promoter decides number of classes each tractor may enter in excess of two.

 2. Drivers less than 18 years of age must have written parental/guardian permission.

 3. Drivers must stay on the seat of the tractor at all times.
 Hands must be on the steering wheel, hand brakes, hand clutch, or throttle at all times during the pull.
 NEVER try to start a tractor by pushing it off the scale.
 NO ONE except the driver is to be on a moving tractor.
 Anytime a tractor is moving a driver is required to be in the seat.
 Driver must be in the seat while starting.
 (Added as per annual meeting 3/30/07.)

-4. Wheelie bars are required in Divisions II, IIT, III, IV & V and should not be attached to the draw bar in any way.
-Minimum requirements for the wheelie bars are as follows.
-10" maximum above ground.
+4. Wheelie bars and kill switches are required in all Divisions I, II, IIT, III, and IV & V and should not be attached to the draw bar in any way.
+(This rule change was added on 06/20/14).
+Minimum requirements for the wheelie bars are as follows: 10"maximum above ground.
 The back of the wheelie bar is to extend 5" behind the tire radius.
 C: Pads = 5" square minimum, spaced minimum of 20" from outside each pad.
 D: Stabilizer bar system must be able to support the weight of the tractor in the heaviest class pulled.
 E: Jacking up the pads so the tractor is completely off the ground is a good test of the strength of the system’s support ability and the NATPA Tech Crew reserves the right to perform this test at its discretion.

 5. Any tractor or puller found to be unsafe or illegal may be disqualified or barred from hooking

 6. No use of alcoholic beverages will be permitted.

 7. Any part falling off the tractor after being hooked and until the tractor is unhooked will result in disqualification.